 IIoT for Geographically Dispersed Assets

-In industries like infrastructure management, i.e. water, rail, power, facilities, it’s a challenge to manage a large number of assets that are geographically distributed - sometimes on a global scale.
+In industries like infrastructure management, i.e. water, rail, power, facilities, it’s a challenge to manage many assets that are geographically distributed - sometimes on a global scale.

 Proactive management of these assets is difficult and costly as a result.
 IIoT offers these industries a new and much more efficient way of managing their systems.
 The traditional approach has various considerations to keep in mind:

-- Communication drivers are notoriously complex to configure as there are normally huge numbers of peer-to-peer communications to devices like RTUs that need to be maintained.
-It means you have to make sure every device can be connected to.
+- Communication drivers are notoriously complex to configure as there are normally substantial numbers of peer-to-peer communications to devices like RTUs that need to be maintained.
+It means you must make sure every device can be connected to.

 - Scalability soon becomes an issue as systems reach their limits.